NALLEN1381/DNPSPSquires/README.md

 Please evaluate the Context section of this doctorate of nursing practice scholarly project using the Squires 2.0 and course-specific criteria.
 Squires Guidelines 2.0 criteria: Contextual elements considered important at the outset of introducing the intervention(s) Course Specific Criteria: Describe where the project will take place.
 Describe the setting of the project area (rural/urban), the location (clinic, school, hospital), the population (patients, nurses, other clinical staff, NPs, PAs, physicians, parents), the size of the population, or other items important to know before describing your intervention.
-Consider how your project may impact health equity; does it address certain social determinants of health (SDoH) or vulnerable/underserved populations, etc.
+Does your project impact health equity; does the project address certain social determinants of health (SDoH) or vulnerable/underserved populations, etc.?
 Describe the leadership (nursing, physician).
 Describe whether or not other initiatives that are closely related to or potentially competing with (or supporting) your project are taking place.